Kauffman Center for the Performing Arts: Performance facilities

 The 285,000 sqft Kauffman Center for the Performing Arts houses two performance halls: Muriel Kauffman Theatre and Helzberg Hall.
 The venues share backstage space that runs the entire length of the Kauffman Center.
 There are dressing rooms that can accommodate more than 250 performers, along with 11 rehearsal rooms.
 The Kauffman Center joins the Lincoln Center as another of the few performing arts centers in the country to have two (or more) performance venues in one building.
 Another example is the Kennedy Center in Washington, D.C.

 This decision to have two halls, each tailored to a specific purpose, rather than a multipurpose building, reminded many Kansas City residents of a similar decision in the 1970s—when Ewing Kauffman and city officials decided to build separate stadiums for the Kansas City Chiefs and the Kansas City Royals, rather than a single arena for both.
-Both stages have been rented out for private events, and the lobby features floor-to-ceiling windows, along with state-of-the-art refreshment stands, gift shop and architecturally invigorating staircases.
+The lobby features floor-to-ceiling windows, refreshment stands, gift shop, and staircases.

 The Muriel Kauffman Theatre is a 1,800-seat theater whose design was inspired by the great European opera houses.
 With multiple balconies and box seating on either side of the theater, attendees are much closer to the stage than in most other auditorium-type venues.
 The balconies and boxes, which feature seats covered in various shades of red, also boast balustrades that glimmer with gold lighting and dim when the performance begins.
 The undulating walls of the theatre are painted with a brightly colored mural, designed and carried out by students at the Kansas City Art Institute, under the guidance of Moshe Safdie.
 With a 5,000-square-foot stage, an orchestra pit that can house up to 90 musicians, and a 74-foot tall fly tower, Muriel's Theatre is the performance home of the Kansas City Ballet and the Lyric Opera of Kansas City, as well as the site of many other theatrical, musical, and dance productions.
 Another feature of the Muriel Kauffman Theatre is the installation of the Figaro Simultext Seatback System, which displays subtitles in various languages on the backs of chairs, as opposed to most other opera houses that require the audience to look above the stage for opera translations.